Benitorax/ocproject5/README.md

 # Project as part of OpenClassrooms training

-The project is developed with PHP but without any framework.
+The project is developed with PHP and without any existing framework.
+However, I developed a tiny one for the project that I explained in detail [below](https://github.com/Benitorax/ocproject5#framework).

 It's a blog where administrators can:
 - publish, edit and delete posts.
 - validate or invalidate a comment for publication.
 - block, unblock or delete users.

-All these pages are only accessible by administrators.
+*All these pages are only accessible by administrators*.

 Only logged users can: